w3c/wai-website/_accessibility-training/topics.md

 <h3>Resources for developing a presentation</h3>
 <h4>Primary resources</h4>
 <ul>
-  <li><a href="http://www.w3.org/WAI/users/involving">Involving Users in Web Projects for Better, Easier Accessibility</a> - a start to reaping the benefits of involving people with disabilities and older people throughout your projects</li>
+  <li><a href="{% link pages/plan/involving-users.md %}">Involving Users in Web Projects for Better, Easier Accessibility</a> - a start to reaping the benefits of involving people with disabilities and older people throughout your projects</li>
   <li><a href="http://www.w3.org/WAI/eval/users">Involving Users in Evaluating Web Accessibility</a> - describes the benefits of evaluating with real people and identifying
      usability issues that are not discovered by conformance evaluation alone</li>